FarronF/limerick-council-meetings/meetings/2023/10/04-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 6th September 2023.md

 commence upon completion of TII pavement improvement scheme on N21

-and will take approximately eight months to complete.--- 11
+and will take approximately eight months to complete.
+---
+11

 In proposing the Motion, Councillor Foley referred to the poor condition of certain sections